Virginia Dog Bite & Attack Lawyer - Injury Attorneys

 A dog attack can be a devastating experience.
 The Centers for Disease Control and Prevention (CDC) estimates that medical professionals treat approximately 800,000 Americans for bites each year.
 Shockingly, about 50% of those victims are children.
 Dog bite victims often sustain serious physical injuries, scars, and emotional trauma.
 Our dog bite lawyers represent these victims and their families throughout Virginia.

-5 Important Things You Should Know About Virginia Dog Bite Cases -
+5 Important Things to Know About Virginia Dog Bite Cases -

-- Can I sue the owner of the dog that bit or attacked me?
+- Can I sue the owner of the dog?

 What to do if you’ve been bitten or attacked by a dog: